jklimmek/Chess-Engine/README.md

 ## Results
 To be honest, the obtained results fell short of expectations.
 Despite experimenting with various hyperparameters, I was unable to surpass a 90% accuracy on the validation set.
 Interestingly, the authors of the paper claimed to achieve training and validation accuracies of 98.2% and 98.0%, respectively.
 However, after thorough research, no concrete evidence or results were found to corroborate their claims.
 It's worth noting that this disparity could potentially be attributed to the use of a regular autoencoder instead of a DBN as suggested in the paper.
+Overall, the model is capable of playing decent chess and with enough time and search depth it could beat an average chess enjoyer.

 ## Run Locally